WHAT IS THE SOCIAL HOUSING REGISTER? |

 You may be removed from the Register if:

-1. You or your partner become a non-qualifying person as stated in categories 1 to 10 of Section 1 – Who can join the Register
+- You or your partner become a non qualifying person as stated in categories 1 to 10 of Section 1 – Who can join the Register

-2. You refuse two offers of suitable accommodation
+- You refuse one offer of suitable accommodation

-3. You fail to return a renewal form within 1 calendar month of receipt
+- You fail to return a renewal form within 1 calendar month of the final reminder letter

 Properties are let in accordance with the point scheme which awards points for housing need.
 Those in the greatest housing need receive the greater number of points and are housed as suitable accommodation becomes available.
 Once a property becomes available the Housing Department will make a formal offer of accommodation in writing with details of the property and how to respond.
 This offer is made to the applicant(s) at the top of the relevant register.
 Please note that the Housing Officer can use their discretion to place someone lower down of the list based on suitability of the property and the applicant(s).
 In order to ensure that our properties do not stand empty for long periods of time, we may not give you long between receiving your formal offer and the tenancy starting, normally three working days.